Alessiorloreti/alessiorloreti.com/3_about.md

 Atlanta, GA.
 Photographer.

-Email for business inquiries or prints of any images on my site.
+Email for business inquiries or about purchasing any images.

 Thank you for visiting my page.
 {: .about}